-We love Baggu’s original masks because they look good, feel good, and stay put, and now the brand is offering masks with adjustable ear loops instead of ties in a bunch of cool prints and solid colors, too.
+We love Baggu’s ear loop masks because they look good, feel good, and stay put.
 The masks are machine washable and made from 100 percent–organic quilter’s cotton, which is very effective at blocking respiratory droplets.
 They also feature an adjustable nose wire and a pocket for an extra filter insert.

 Under Armour’s Sportsmask has sold out multiple times thanks to a unique structured design that keeps it off your face and mouth for added breathability and comfort.
 The outer layer is water-resistant, and the inner layer is treated to be anti-microbial to help keep the mask fresh even when you’re working out.
-And to protect you from the sun it features a built-in layer of UPF.
-Right now if you buy two masks you’ll get the second one for just $10.
+To protect you from the sun it also features a built-in layer of UPF.

 What we think: Compared with other masks Strategist senior writer Karen Iorio Adelson has tried running in, the Under Armour Sportsmask is “easily the most comfortable and best fitting,” she says.
 It’s also the running mask of choice of Amir Muhammad Figueroa, co-founder of Harlem Run and senior research associate with Lyell Immunopharma.
 “This is hands down my favorite sports mask, and I’ve tried a lot,” he says.
 Both of them love that it’s slightly tented over the face so it doesn’t cling to your mouth on the inhale when you’re breathing heavily.
 It comes in five sizes, so you can really get a close fit, and it works in hot weather just as well as it does on cold, windy days.
 “I’ve run up to 12 miles with it on, and even then, it’s surprisingly easy to forget I’m wearing a mask at all,” she says.

-We patiently awaited the U.S. release of Uniqlo’s breathable face masks after they sold out in a matter of hours when they launched in Tokyo back in May.
+We patiently awaited the U.S. release of Uniqlo’s breathable face masks after they sold out in a matter of hours when they originally launched in Tokyo.
 Made from the company’s signature Airism material, which is lightweight, antimicrobial, and self-deodorizing, these masks have three layers for increased protection.
 The first inner layer wicks away moisture; the second has a washable, built-in filter; and the third uses a UV-blocking mesh.
 They come in three colors (white, black, and gray,) and three sizes (small, medium, and large.)